-Our SENCO holds the required National Award for Special Educational Needs (NASENCO).
-We expect our SENCO to have the relevant experience necessary to carry out the SENCO role.
+Our SENCO holds the required National Award for Special Educational Needs (NASENCO). / Our SENCO is presently working towards the required National Award for Special Educational Needs (NASENCO). / We expect our SENCO to have the relevant experience necessary to carry out the SENCO role.
+(Delete as appropriate.)

-School staff have specific training and expertise in the following areas:
+School staff have specific training and expertise in the following areas: (add areas of training)